nonki72/logos-ai/README.md

 - WordFreqCorpSensei60k -OR- WordFreqCorpSensei219k
 - WordnetSensei

+note that WordFreqCorpSensei60k *REQUIRES* the (corpus/lemmas_60k_m2355.txt) file which is NOT INCLUDED in the source.

+note that WordFreqCorpSensei219k *REQUIRES* the (corpus/words_219k_m2355.txt) file which is NOT INCLUDED in the source.

+find samples and links to purchase these corpii at [https://www.wordfrequency.info/samples.asp](https://www.wordfrequency.info/samples.asp)

+also,

 some of these have args so check the output first lines for instructions

 such one is hatsune miku (no official affiliation with crypton media inc)